edfloreshz/done/README.md

   ![Screenshot](./data/resources/screenshots/tasks.png#gh-light-mode-only)
   ![Screenshot](./data/resources/screenshots/dark.png#gh-dark-mode-only)

-Our user-friendly app allows you to effortlessly consolidate your existing task providers into a single application for optimal productivity and organization.
+Our user-friendly app allows you to effortlessly consolidate your existing tasks into a single application for optimal productivity and organization.